d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

-If the source distribution $q(y)$ is "wrong", we can correct for that according to the following identity in true risk as defined in
+If the source distribution $q(y)$ is "wrong", we can correct for that according to the following identity in the risk as defined in
 :eqref:`eq_true-risk`: